 In the end, Man can’t give me meaning; I can’t give myself or others purpose.
 Living just to please others is empty.
 (Ga 1:10)

 Only the One Who made me gives me purpose; Jehovah designs and creates each of us for a reason, and this defines our purpose.
 In Him I find my race, my course.
 (2Ti 4:7-8)

 God gives each of us unique gifts, dispositions and opportunities (1Co 12:8-11) so that we can fulfill God’s unique purpose in creating us.
-It’s in leveraging my own unique design to serve and honor God the best I know how that I discover my course and run my race.
+He commands each of us to diligence in finding our calling, making sure of it (2Pe 1:10), for it’s in leveraging my own unique design to serve and honor God the best I know how that I discover my course and run my race.
 (Ro 12:6-8)